Skip to content

 July 2, 1853, William F. Talbott placed an advertisement around Lexington offering to buy enslaved people to take to the New Orleans market.
 Talbott offered $1,200 for “No. 1 Young Men” and “$900 for No. 1 Young Women.”
 His office was located on Broadway.

-July 2, 1863, CSA Morgan’s Raiders entered into Kentucky and battled with the Union forces in Burkesville.
+July 2, 1863, CSA Morgan’s Raiders entered into Kentucky and battled with the Union forces in Burkesville in Cumberland County.

-July 2, 1874, Constable Joseph Mefford, Scott County Constable’s Office, died from a gunshot while attempting to arrest a drunk man at a community picnic six miles north of Stamping Ground, near the Owen County line.
+July 2, 1874, Constable Joseph Mefford, Scott County Constable’s Office, died from a gunshot while arresting a drunk man at a community picnic six miles north of Stamping Ground, near the Owen County line.

-On July 2, 1886, Morehead held Court Day, which included heavy drinking by both factions of the Tolliver-Martin Feud of 1884-1887, also known as the Rowan County War.
+On July 2, 1886, Morehead held Court Day.
+Both factions in the Tolliver-Martin Feud of 1884-1887 were drinking heavily.
 The day ended when Deputy Sheriff Ramey of the Tolliver Clan killed W.O.
 Logan in his dad’s store.
+The feud, also known as the Rowan County War, took at least 20 lives and disrupted the lives of all the peaceful locals.

 Localtonians wish a Happy Birthday to Lexington native Sweet Evening Breeze, born in 1892.